2.3 Exponents

 \begin{align} (b^3)^4 &= b^3 \cdot b^3 \cdot b^3 \cdot b^3 \\ &= (b \cdot b \cdot b)(b \cdot b \cdot b)(b \cdot b \cdot b)(b \cdot b \cdot b) && \\ &= \underbrace{b \cdot b \cdot b \cdot b \cdot b \cdot b \cdot b \cdot b \cdot b \cdot b \cdot b \cdot b}_{12 \ times} \\ &= b^{12} \end{align}

-That was a lot of expanding, but hopefully, you can spot the shortcut.
-The shortcut is simply to multiply the exponents.
+That was a lot of expanding but, hopefully you can spot the shortcut.
+The shortcut is simply to multiply the exponents: \(\left(b^m\right)^n=b^{m\cdot n}\).
+This is called the power of a power rule.

 Simplify \((5^2)^3\).